Kia XCeed hatchback - MPG, running costs & CO2

 The standard XCeed offers decent (if not class-leading) fuel-efficiency figures, close to those of the Ford Focus Active.
 The smallest 1.0-litre T-GDI petrol can manage up to 47.1mpg with CO2 emissions of 136g/km, making it fairly expensive for company-car drivers.

 The larger 1.5-litre T-GDI can return up to 44.8mpg and CO2 emissions of 143g/km when fitted with a six-speed manual gearbox.
 The seven-speed automatic improves efficiency slightly, returning fuel economy of up to 45.5mpg and emissions of 142g/km.
+While it’s said to be more economical than the old 1.4-litre petrol, we couldn’t get up to 40mpg on our test drive of the 1.5-litre with a manual gearbox.

 It’s the plug-in hybrid that makes the best choice for company-car drivers; its 32-38g/km CO2 output means BiK will cost about a third of the petrol and diesel models.
 The XCeed PHEV is an expensive choice for private buyers, but the 33-mile range is commendable and it’s said to manage up over 200mpg.
 Although, you’ll need to regularly charge the battery to get anywhere near it's official economy figures.